The Ultimate Guide to Nutrition for Beauty and Vitality

 Impact on Skin

 Omega-3 and omega-6 fatty acids maintain your skin's lipid barrier, keeping it hydrated, plump, and protected from environmental damage.
 Healthy fats reduce inflammation, which can help with acne, eczema, and psoriasis.
+For the full barrier science, read our Complete Skin Barrier Guide.
+Grass-fed tallow is one of the most biocompatible topical sources of these same fatty acids — read our Benefits of Grass-Fed Tallow for Skin guide.

 Impact on Hair